YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 S (S (S O)) | S (S (S \_.1)) [\_.1 =/= O]
 etc. | etc.

-Now we continue.   _We focus on the second clause of each definition:_
+Now we continue.
+Without loss of generality, _we focus on the second clause of each definition:_

 ```ocaml
 (* simplify   *)